hawkrives/gobbldygook-area-data/README.md

 The `of` key takes an array of other Rules; `count` determines how many of the rules must evaluate to `true` in order for this rule to also evaluate to `true`.

+The `of/count` rule is greedy; it does not end the evaluation process when the count is reached.
+Instead, it evaluates every possibility in the `of` array.

+That is to say, `count: 1, of: [<four courses>]` will consume all four of those courses.

+There is not currently a way to change this behavior.
+It remains to be seen if it is problematic.

 ### Examples

 ```yaml